 Therefore, companies need an instrument that enables them to critically assess their maturity level in terms of production excellence: Enabling assessment in a short time and without external help using objective evaluation standards.
 Based on this evaluation standard, company and industry comparisons are also made possible.

 At the very interface between research and industry, the GPMC and the WZL have an insight into various trends and developments as well as an overview of best practices in companies in a wide variety of industries – from medium-sized companies to DAX corporations.
 Based on this experience, a benchmarking instrument was developed for manufacturing companies to evaluate their own “Production Excellence”.
-The outcome of that endeavour is this evaluation tool that combines three elementary goals: To enable independent evaluation within 25 minutes and without incurring costs.
+The outcome of that endeavor is this evaluation tool that combines three elementary goals: To enable independent evaluation within 25 minutes and without incurring costs.